mad-lab-fau/sok-ldp-data-analysis/ARTIFACT-EVALUATION.md

 sudo apt install texlive-latex-recommended cm-super texlive-science texlive-fonts-extra
 ```

+On some systems, a manual installation of `dvipng` may be necessary to generate the plots.
+You can either install it
+via your system package manager (e.g., `sudo apt install dvipng`) or if you have `tlmgr` installed
+as `sudo tlmgr install dvipng`.

 ### Estimated Time and Storage Consumption

 Running all experiments on an artifact evaluation VM (16 cores, 64GB RAM) takes 2-3 days.
 The individual runtimes